Chōjin Sentai Jetman: Kaori Rokumeikan

-Raita Oishi is portrayed by Ikko Tadano (ただの いっこ, Tadano Ikko), who is credited under Tomihisa Naruse (成瀬 富久, Naruse Tomihisa).

 Ako Hayasaka

 Ako Hayasaka (早坂 アコ, Hayasaka Ako)/Blue Swallow (ブルースワロー, Burū Suwarō) is an 18-year-old senior student at Miharakita High School and a bright and cheerful girl who wants to marry a rich man.
 She first thought of being a Jetman as just a high-paying job, but her first battle helps her sense of justice take hold and makes her realize that she must use her newfound power to protect Earth.
 She is best friends with her classmate, Kyoko, who learns of her true identity during the Voice Dimension incident.
 From the Trash Dimension incident, the monster being her childhood toy Teddy, Ako learns of how wasteful humans can be.
 She debuts as an idol singer three years after the fall of Vyram.